LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/05-loops/README.md

 }
 ```

-::: tip Interrupt a Process
+::: tip Interrupt a process
-`Ctrl+C` can interrupt (kill) the current foreground process running in the terminal.
+`Ctrl + C` can interrupt (kill) the current foreground process running in the terminal.
 It sends the SIGINT signal to the process, which is technically just a request - most processes will honor it, but some may ignore it.
 :::

-## Unconditional Branching Statements
+## Unconditional branching statements

 A branch statement is a statement in a computer program that can cause the application to follow a different path of execution (i.e. jump to another part of the program and start executing statements there).